lucasgcaldas/game-system/Article.md

 ## **Game Tutorial**

-In this assignment, was used many different concepts of Object-Oriented Programming and it will be explained by steps.
+In this assignment, about my internship program, was solicited that I build a backend of a kind of RPG game, using many concepts of object-oriented programming, and it will be explained by steps.

+The task is more detailed in README.md, however I needed to build two kind of heroes and different enemies.
+All these could attack and defend, but some has special attacks and the heroes can use equipments to improve your attack or protect yourself.
+The battle are started in one kind of scenery, and it's possible move between them.

 ### __Building a character__
 To build an enemy, a warrior and a wizard, was created a Persona class.
 This class is responsible to is assigning the lifePoint, attackPoint and defensePoint.
-It's possible see it in Hero class too, that is a parent class and extends your atributes and methods to Warrior and Wizard class.That is, was used inheritance, because the classes Enemy and Hero, acquires all the properties of a Persona class and after, the classes Wizard and Warrior, acquires all the properties and behaviors of a Hero class, in order not to repeat code and take advantage of attributes and methods to the child class.
+It's possible see it in Hero class too, that is a parent class and extends your attributes and methods to Warrior and Wizard class.That is, was used inheritance, because the classes Enemy and Hero, acquires all the properties of a Persona class and after, the classes Wizard and Warrior, acquires all the properties and behaviors of a Hero class, in order not to repeat code and take advantage of attributes and methods to the child class.
 It's possible see it in this code below.

 ```java
 public abstract class Persona{